Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 Okay - so colors are a personal preference, but the 750 has a color selection that's slightly different from the regular Vitamix line.

-Typically, Vitamix blenders only come variations of red and black as the Vitamix 5300 does.
+Typically, Vitamix blenders only come in variations of red and black as the Vitamix 5300 does.

 However, as part of the Professional Line, the 750 has a series of sleek finishes that look great in a high-end kitchen.